- Players and Cards

 Another description of Bourré is available on Wikipedia.

-Rules of a simplified version of Boo-Ray can be found in Peter Sarrett's Game Report site, although in fact it is a trick taking game, unrelated to Poker.
+Rules of a simplified version of Boo-Ray can be found in Peter Sarrett's Game Report site (archive copy).